TarynEwens/taryn-codes/README.md

 # Portfolio website for Taryn Ewens, Front-End Developer in Sydney, Australia.

-This repo is for my porfolio site found at [taryn.codes](https://www.taryn.codes).
+This repo is for my porfolio site previously found at [taryn.codes](https://www.taryn.codes).
 I used a base of @justinwhall's [Gatsby](https://github.com/gatsbyjs/gatsby/) + Headless WordPress + Netlify Starter for this project.

 It includes support for continuous integration with Netlify.
 Publishing posts call the Netlify build hook.
 Deploy to Netlify stage or production enviroment when updating a WordPress post or page.

+**This portfolio is no longer in use.**

 ## Dependencies